openebs-archive/cstor-operators/README.md

 **Note:** It is not recommended to modify the CSPI CR and pool-manager in the running cluster unless you know what you are trying to do.
 CSPC should be the only point of interaction.

-Once the CStor pool get provisioned successfully, admin/user can create PVC to provision csi CStor volumes, when a user creates PVC, CStor CSI driver creates CStorVolumeConfig(CVC) resource, managed and reconcile by the **cvc-controller** which creates different volume specific resources for each persistent volume, later managed by their respective controllers, more info can be found [here](docs/developer-guide/cstor-volume.md).
+Once the CStor pool(s) get provisioned successfully after creating CSPC, admin/user can create PVC to provision csi CStor volumes.
+When a user creates PVC, CStor CSI driver creates CStorVolumeConfig(CVC) resource, managed and reconcile by the **cvc-controller** which creates different volume specific resources for each persistent volume, later managed by their respective controllers, more info can be found [here](docs/developer-guide/cstor-volume.md).